 Anaesthetics

-Believed to potentiate GABA receptors and K+ channels and inhibit excitatory NMDA receptors.
+General anaesthesia: this is believed to potentiate GABAA receptors and K+ channels and inhibit excitatory NMDA receptors.

 Inhalation Anaesthetics

-These are complete anaesthetics as they cause loos of consciousness + analgesia/amnesia + immobility
+These are complete anaesthetics as they cause loss of consciousness, analgesia and amnesia as well as immobility.

-– The potency is measured by the Minimum Alveolar Concentration (MAC) = Minimum concentration of anaesthetic in alveoli that results in immobility in 50% of patients when exposed to noxious stimuli
+This is the minimum concentration of anaesthetic in the alveoli that results in immobility in 50% of patients when exposed to a surgical stimulus.

 Nitrous Oxide (N20)

-– It lacks potency for surgical anaesthesia + no muscle relaxant properties
+It lacks the potency for surgical anaesthesia and has no muscle relaxant properties.

 Side effects